 16. With slack taken out of each string, grab the lengths in a bunch and begin to pull down.
 Folds will begin to appear (you may need to train them to start with).
 Wrap the cord around the cleat to hold in place.

-Finally, you’re done your DIY roman shade!
+Finally, you’re done your fabric roman shade.
+Phew!

 I love the bit of texture the linen fabric has along with the pattern.
 It’s the window treatment I’ve always wanted for my office window for much less than a custom roman blind!